 President and CEO Dr. Catherine Zahn and the panelists address the crowd.

 Forty-five per cent of adults with neurodevelopmental disabilities also have a mental illness, including addiction, and face profound challenges getting the care they need.
+Besides that, families of such people also need to keep a number of things in mind, such as life or insurance funeral considerations for the long-term as well as to prepare for unanticipated events.
+When the patients receive the right care, then the burden of responsibility is reduced to an extent for the family members as well.
 A national study published in the Canadian Journal of Psychiatry found almost half of hospital admissions for those with developmental disabilities were psychiatric hospitalizations.
 CAMH is already one of the few mental health care facilities in Canada with dedicated inpatient and outpatient services for this population.
 The new Azrieli Centre will be based on four pillars: clinical innovation, research, education and training, and knowledge exchange.

 “We know how hard it is for families to find even the most basic health care when their loved ones have developmental disabilities,” said Naomi Azrieli, Chair and CEO of the Azrieli Foundation.
 “When you compound that with a mental illness, like depression or anxiety, there is a severe shortage of options.
 The Azrieli Centre for Adult Neurodevelopmental Disabilities and Mental Health will support the hospital’s clinical services, research new approaches, develop best practices and train future experts who will work in centres across Canada to address these growing needs.”